Waukesha County Court Records

 Hours: Monday–Friday, 8:00 a.m.–4:30 p.m.

-The Sheriff’s Records Division maintains incident reports, accident reports, citations, and internal documents generated by patrol and detective operations.
-Reports containing personal identifying information may be redacted under the federal Driver’s Privacy Protection Act (DPPA) and Wisconsin public records statutes.
-To obtain un-redacted copies, requesters must complete a Permissible Uses Form and present photo identification in person.
-Copy fees through the Sheriff’s office are $0.25 per page; CDs or DVDs cost $10.00 each.
+The Sheriff's Records Division maintains incident reports, accident reports, citations, and internal documents from patrol and detective operations.
+Reports containing personal identifying information may be redacted under the federal Driver's Privacy Protection Act (DPPA) and Wisconsin public records statutes.
+To obtain un-redacted copies, you'll need to complete a Permissible Uses Form and present photo identification in person.
+Copy fees through the Sheriff's office are $0.25 per page; CDs or DVDs cost $10.00 each.

 The Waukesha County Jail (Huber Facility) at 1400 Northview Road, Waukesha, WI 53188 — Phone: (262) 548-7181, Fax: (262) 896-8254 — is another source for inmate-related records and booking information.